smcmanis/chameleon/README.md

 1. Import and format a dataset with `chameleon-data format`,
 2. Create *k*-fold cross-validation partitions with `chameleon-data kfold`,

-*The folowing steps have not been implemented and may be subject to change*

-3. Select and run feature selection models followed by prediction models with `chameleon-pipe`.
-Alternatively, run feature selection with `chameleon feat` and/or prediction with `chameleon trainpredict`.
-5. Run performance evaluation and visualisation tools using `chameleon-results`
+3. Configure the full pipeline with `chameleon pipe`.
+Alternatively, individually configure the pipeline using `chameleon features` to add feature selection algorithms and `chameleon classifiers` to add classifiers.
+4. Run the pipeline with `chameleon run`.

 <!-- ![Pipeline workflow diagram](pipelinediagram.svg) -->

+Every feature selection method has been configured to return all features in a list ordered by importance in descending order.

 ## Data Prerequisites

 Since Chameleon is currently in the prototype stage, there are very strict requirements for data input:

-1. Covariates and targets must be in one of the following formats:
+1. Features and targets must be in one of the following formats:
     - `.mat` - A single file in the same format as the biological datasets seen [here](http://featureselection.asu.edu/datasets.php).
     - `.arff` - A single file with the targets as the last attribute.
-2. All covariates must be continuous.
+2. All features must be continuous.
 3. Targets must be binary.
 4. No missing values.